-HRSA was able to fund FY 2012 faculty development awards for clinical care and education in primary care dentistry at the following institutions: University of California, San Diego, University of Florida, University of Kentucky, University of Medicine and Dentistry of New Jersey, Bronx Lebanon Hospital Center (NY), Lutheran Medical Center (NY), Columbia University (NY), and University of Texas Health Science Center San Antonio.
+HRSA was able to fund FY 2012 faculty development awards for clinical care and education in primary care dentistry at the following institutions: University of California, San Diego, University of Florida, University of Kentucky, University of Medicine and Dentistry of New Jersey, Bronx Lebanon Hospital Center (NY), Lutheran Medical Center (NY), Columbia University (NY), and University of Texas Health Science Center, San Antonio.
 However, approximately 30 applications were not funded.
-Worse, HRSA may not have sufficient funds to initiate any new Section 748 grant cycle in FY 2013.
+HRSA was also not able to initiate any new Section 748 grant cycle in FYs 2013 or 2014.

-Three year programs generally require additional masters' level research and often prepare trainees for careers in academic dentistry.
+1Three year programs generally require additional masters' level research and often prepare trainees for careers in academic dentistry.